h2non/toxy/README.md

 `toxy` introduces two main core directives worth knowing before using it:

-**Poisons** are a specific logic encapsulated as middleware to poison an incoming or outgoing HTTP flow (e.g: injecting a latency in the server response).
-HTTP flow can be poisoned by one or multiple poisons.
+**Poisons** are the specific logic to infect an incoming or outgoing HTTP flow (e.g: injecting a latency, replying with an error).
+HTTP flow can be poisoned by one or multiple poisons, and you can plug in poisons at global or route level.

-**Rules** are a kind of validation filters that can be applied to the whole HTTP flow or to a concrete poison, in order to determine if one or multiple poisons should be enabled or not to poison the HTTP traffic (e.g: a probabilistic calculus).
+**Rules** are a kind of validation filters that are applied to the whole global HTTP flow or to a concrete poison, in order to determine if one or multiple poisons should be enabled or not to infect the HTTP traffic (e.g: match headers, query params, method...).

 ### How it works